- Code DESN6012

 - Offered by School of Art and Design

 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest Ethics, Design Arts, Materials, Sustainability, Creative Arts

-- demonstrate and document incremental refinement of ideas and processes through iteration and critical reflection;
+- apply and document incremental refinements of ideas and processes through iterative design and critical reflection;

 - present articulate written and oral arguments about theories of objects and their relationship with cultural, social, political and economic challenges and opportunities.